VWS-Python/vws-python/README.md

 To find the environment variables to set in the `vuforia_secrets.env` file, visit the Target Database in the Target Manager and view the "Database Access Keys".

-Two databases are necessary in order to run all.
+Two databases are necessary in order to run all the tests.
 One of those must be an inactive project.
 To create an inactive project, delete the license key associated with a database.